kwery/kwery-documentation/docs/index.md

 ![SQL query execution](img/sqlQueryExecution.png)

-##Report Label
+##Report Template Label

-Labels let you organise, search and filter reports.
+Labels let you organise, search and filter report templates.
 Click on Reports and once the dropdown is shown, click on Labels to add/modify labels.

 ![Report Label Add](img/reportLabelAdd.png)

-You can search a report based on labels in the report list page.
+You can search a report template based on labels in the report template list page.

 ![Report Search](img/reportSearch.png)

-Reports can also be filtered using labels.
+Report templates can also be filtered using labels.

 ![Report Filter](img/reportFilter.png)